maumitabhaumik/maumitabhaumik.github.io/papers.md

 <h3> <span style="color: #3498DB ;">Publications </span> </h3>

-- Bengali children’s comprehension of linguistic disjunction: Access to the alternative.  [under revision]
+- Bengali-speaking children’s comprehension of disjunction.  [accepted]

 - Children’s derivation of scalar inference from or-sentences: Evidence from varying the degree of relevance.
 In _Proceedings of the 49th Boston University conference on language development_.
 Somerville, MA: Cascadilla Press. [to appear]